Frequently Asked Questions

 I live out of state.
 Is there a way I can compete without travelling to CMU for one of the competitions?

-If you are writing the competition at a proctored test site (because you live outside the Midwest) your essay and the application must be mailed together in one envelope, with a postmark no later than November 7 to: CMU Honors Program Office, 104 Powers Hall, Mount Pleasant, MI 48859.
+If you are writing the competition at a proctored test site your essay and the application must be mailed together in one envelope, with a postmark no later than the November Centralis Competition date (November 12) to: CMU Honors Program Office, 104 Powers Hall, Mount Pleasant, MI 48859.

 What is the committee looking for in regard to the creative piece and the written personal statement?